yasserglez/kaggle/clean_data/README.md

-This directory will contain files generated in the `data_cleaning.ipynb' notebook.
+This directory will contain files generated in the `01_clean_data.ipynb' notebook.